Dental Care Group's Blog :

 4. Tooth trauma

-Tooth trauma and other mouth injuries can cause severe damage to the teeth, including cracks or deep fractures that extend to the root.
+Tooth trauma and other mouth injuries can cause severe damage to the teeth, including cracks, broken tooth or deep fractures that extend to the root.

 If you’ve suffered tooth trauma, call a broken tooth emergency dentist for immediate support.
 When you call Dental Care Group before midday on a business day, we guarantee to see you that very same day!